HeadspaceMeditation/ginger-io.github.io/about.markdown

 permalink: /about/
 ---

-This is the blog for [Ginger's](https://ginger.io) engineering, data science and security team
+This is the blog for [Ginger's](https://ginger.io) engineering, data science and security teams.